 - He or she doesn’t allow your child to see you.

-A Texas family law attorney can help you fight this alienation tactic your former spouse is using.
+A Texas family law attorney can help you fight against any alienation tactics your former spouse may be using.

 Relation to Child Custody Battles

 Parental alienation commonly arises in Texas child custody disputes during a divorce.
 In custody disputes, decisions are made based on the child’s best interests.